tng-coop/CmsWorkflow/docs/API.md

 Returns a list of supported content types.

 ### `POST /content`
 Create a new content item.
-The body must include a `type` field with one of the supported values and `metadata` containing at least `created_by`, `created_at` and `timestamps`.
+The body must include a `type` field with one of the supported values as well as `created_by`, `created_at` and `timestamps`.
 Regardless of any provided value, newly created items are stored in the `Draft` state.

 ### `GET /content/<uuid>`
 Retrieve a stored content item.

 ### `PUT /content/<uuid>`
 Update a content item.
-The `type` and entire `metadata` block are immutable via this endpoint.
+The `type` and all metadata fields are immutable via this endpoint.

 ### `DELETE /content/<uuid>`
 Archive a content item.
 Items are not removed from the system.